 In-kind goods and services - The Organization follows ASU No. 2020-07, "Presentation and Disclosures by Not-for Profit Entities for Contributed Nonfinancial Assets (Topic 958)."
 ASU 2020-07 improves transparency in the reporting of contributed nonfinancial assets, also known as gifts in-kind, for not-for-profit entities.
 The ASU requires a not-for-profit organization to present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash or other financial assets, along with expanded disclosure requirements.
-The Organization received approximately \$18,000 and \$23,000 of in-kind services for the years ended December 31, 2023 and 2022.
+The Organization did not receive any in-kind goods or services for the years ended December 31, 2023 and 2022.

 Functional expense allocation - The Organization allocates its expenses on a functional basis among its program and support services.
 Directly identifiable expenses are charged to program and supporting services.
 There are certain categories of expenses that are attributable to more than one program or supporting function and require allocation on a reasonable basis.
-Expenses such as compensation and benefits, utilities, advertising and marketing and rent are allocated on the basis of estimates of time and effort.
+Expenses such as compensation and benefits, utilities, advertising and marketing, and rent are allocated on the basis of estimates of time and effort.
 Other expenses related to more than one function are charged to program and supporting services on the basis of periodic and expense studies.

-Income taxes - The Organization is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code and comparable state law, and contributions to it are tax deductible within limitations prescribed by the Code.
+Income taxes - The Organization is exempt from income taxes under Section 501(c)(4) of the Internal Revenue Code and comparable state law.

-The Organization follows accounting standards which clarify the accounting for uncertainty in income taxes recognized in the Organization's financial statements and prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-It also provides guidance on derecognition and measurement of a tax position taken or expected to be taken or expected to be taken in a tax return.
+The Organization follows accounting standards which clarify the accounting for uncertainty in income taxes recognized in its financial statements, and prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
+It also provides guidance on derecognition and measurement of a tax position taken or to be taken in a tax return.
 As of December 31, 2023 and 2022, the Organization has not accrued interest or penalties related to uncertain tax positions.
 The Organization files tax returns in the U.S. Federal jurisdiction and the State of California.